wxrdnx/HITCON-2022-challenges/gocrygo/README.md

 ## Decrypt the directory

 Now you got everything.
 Write a script to decode `flаg.txt` and `rickroll.jpg.qq`.
-If nothing goes wrong, you'll spot the flag in these two files. ~~Unless you can to get rickrolled, do not decrypt `cute_kitten.mkv` or `Wallpaper.jpg`~~
+If nothing goes wrong, you'll spot the flag in these two files. ~~Unless you want to get rickrolled, do not decrypt `cute_kitten.mkv` or `Wallpaper.jpg`~~

 > Side note.
 Did anybody notice that the `а` in `flаg` is a cyrillic letter...?!